vinceskahan/home-pi-rebuild/README.md

  - ansible-playbook -k site.yml -i hosts -l <hostname> \
      --extra-vars="firstboot=True'

-        (and answer with the ansible_user password when prompted)
+   (and answer with the remote_user password when prompted)